mariuszklimek/devblog/pages/toolbox2019.md

 permalink: /toolbox2019
 ---

-# Last update 31.01.2019

 Some developers actually list the tools they use.
 I decided to do that too.
 This page will be the list of my currently used tools.

 Perhaps, when you read it, you'd want to suggest me a solution that is better than the one I listed.
 Feel free to mail me at [klimek.mariusz@gmail.com](klimek.mariusz@gmail.com).
 I'm always open for suggestions.

+# Last update 13.09.2021

+## Mindset

+Everything (YouTube watch list, Todo List, not archived mails) is a todo list.
+If it's there, it is not done.
+If it would be done, it would be in the Second Brain and not on the list.

 ## Taking notes

-* [Dynalist](https://dynalist.io/) - so far it's the best way to note structured information.
-As I learned this way of thinking resonates strongly with me, therefore I try to use it in every way possible.
-* [OneNote](https://products.office.com/pl-pl/onenote/digital-note-taking-app) - I should probably consider it a legacy application and move every note to Dynalist.
-But there's just to much of this for now.
+* For the purpose of taking note as a process I'm using the [reMarkable 2](https://remarkable.com/) tablet.
+It is by far my most treasured gadget!
+Writing manually is suppose to raise the concentration levels (quotation needed) and I always created temporary ToDo lists on paper.
+As I did with fast notes.
+The supremacy of reMarkable is that it can actually read my notes, convert them to text and send them to my e-mail.
+Result? **I'm writing even more manually!**
+* [Obsidian](https://obsidian.md/) - My Second Brain!
+I keep my notes on Dropbox as Markdown files I access using Obsidian.
+This application is so good it actually replaced Dynalist :-) And OneNote.
+No more Pocket Archive, no more tags in Feedly, no more YouTube videos saved for later.
+Make notes and store them in an Obsidian Vault!

 ## Planning

-* [Microsoft ToDo](https://to-do.microsoft.com/) - my planner.
-As I use Dynalist for notes, I use this for tasks and planning.
-Everything not SMART enough goes to Dynalist, or at least that's the idea.
+* [Microsoft ToDo](https://to-do.microsoft.com/) - I use this for tasks and planning.

 ## Coding

-* [Visual Studio Code](https://code.visualstudio.com/) - my favorite code editor.
-I do this blog in it.
-If the project isn't a big .NET solution that requires solution management - I use VS Code.
-I made PHP in it, JavaScript, node.js, all sort of web projects.
-Best IDE ever.
 * [Visual Studio 2017](https://visualstudio.microsoft.com/pl/vs/) - for .NET projects, for corporate work I use this one.
+Since I decided to never work in PHP and not touch JavaScript (I'm going ablaze with Blazor) I'm using VS even more often.
+* [Visual Studio Code](https://code.visualstudio.com/) - I do this blog in it.
+But other than that, I think I only modify Terraform in it.
+I still like it for everything not .net
 * [Notepad++](https://notepad-plus-plus.org/download/v7.6.3.html) - previewing files, editing configurations, simple text editing.
 So many uses :-)
-* [Git Extensions](https://git-extensions-documentation.readthedocs.io/en/latest/git_extensions.html) - since I'm not a bash master and I lack the will to do everything from bash command line I decided to use a GUI for Git.
-I tried few solutions and consider Git Extensions to be the one best suited for me.
-Simple, seems close to bash and free.

 ## Graphics